 Prevention of Perinatal Transmission of HIV.

-- potential ARV-associated adverse effects in pregnant women and the woman’s ability to adhere to a particular regimen during pregnancy; and
+- Potential ARV-associated adverse effects in pregnant women and the potential for adherence to a particular regimen during pregnancy; and

-- potential short- and long-term effects of the ARV on the fetus and newborn, which are unknown for many drugs.
+- Potential short- and long-term effects of an ARV on the fetus and newborn, which are unknown for many drugs.

-Clinicians who are treating HIV-infected pregnant women are strongly encouraged to report cases of prenatal exposure to ARVs (either administered alone or in combinations) to the Antiretroviral Pregnancy Registry (http://www.apregistry.com).
-The registry collects observational data regarding exposure to Food and Drug Administration-approved ARV drugs during pregnancy for the purpose of assessing potential teratogenicity.
-For more information regarding selection and use of ART during pregnancy, refer to the Perinatal Guidelines.1
+Clinicians who are treating pregnant women with HIV are strongly encouraged to report cases of prenatal exposure to ARVs (either administered alone or in combinations) to the Antiretroviral Pregnancy Registry (http://www.apregistry.com).
+The registry collects observational data regarding exposure to Food and Drug Administration (FDA)-approved ARV drugs during pregnancy to assess potential teratogenicity.
+Analysis of the Antiretroviral Pregnancy Registry data indicates that there is no clear association between first-trimester exposure to any ARV drug and increased risk of birth defects.
+For more information regarding selection and use of ART during pregnancy, refer to the Perinatal Guidelines.

 Following delivery, clinical, immunologic, and virologic follow-up should continue as recommended for non pregnant adults and adolescents.
 Because maternal ART reduces but does not eliminate the risk of transmission of HIV in breast milk and postnatal transmission can occur despite maternal ART, women should also be counseled to avoid breastfeeding.1 HIV-infected women should avoid pre-mastication of food fed to their infants because the practice has been associated with transmission of HIV from mother to child.39 Considerations regarding continuation of ART for maternal therapeutic indications are the same as those for ART use in other non-pregnant individuals.
 For more information regarding postpartum discontinuation of ART, refer to the Perinatal Guidelines.1

-Several studies have demonstrated that adherence to ART may worsen in the postpartum period.40-44 Clinicians caring for women postpartum who are receiving ART should specifically address adherence, including an evaluation of specific facilitators and barriers to adherence.
-Clinicians may consider an intervention to improve adherence (see Adherence to Antiretroviral Therapy).
+Several studies have demonstrated that adherence to ART may decline in the postpartum period.58-60 Clinicians caring for women postpartum who are receiving ART should specifically address adherence, including an evaluation of specific facilitators and barriers to adherence.
+Clinicians may recommend an intervention to improve adherence (see Adherence to Antiretroviral Therapy).

 - Collazos J, Asensi V, Carton JA.
 Sex differences in the clinical, immunological and virological parameters of HIV-infected patients treated with HAART.
 AIDS.
 2007;21(7):835-843.
 Available at http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&dopt=Citation&list_uids=17415038.